 When the pandemic hit, truck drivers were deemed essential.

-Some parts of the industry—those who deliver groceries and home office supplies—saw little impact to their bottom line, though exhaustion became a bigger factor than ever.
+Some parts of the industry—those who deliver groceries and home office supplies—saw little impact to their bottom line in 2020, though exhaustion became a bigger factor than ever.
 But the truckers who serve the shuttered entertainment and restaurant industries struggled just as much as their brick-and-mortar customers.

 The full picture of how supply chain disruptions, inflation, and COVID-19 are shaping the trucking industry is still coming into focus.